 2. Create an outline

-Take the prompt (the question asked) of each essay and break down its parts.
-Think about why admissions officials ask certain questions and what they hope to learn about you from your answer.
+Take the prompt of each essay and break it down into parts.
+Think about the reasons admissions officials may ask certain questions and what they hope to learn about you from your answer.
 Next, pair personal stories or experiences that illustrate your answers.
-Don’t worry about polishing your ideas from the get-go; just get down all your thoughts and potential ideas!
+Don’t worry about polishing your ideas immediately, it’s just a brainstorm for all your thoughts and potential ideas.
 One way to organize your outline: write your thesis, and then bullet point a clear beginning, middle, and end.

 3. Read some examples

 Some colleges will publish essay examples on their website.
-See if the college you’re applying to does this, and if so, check them out!
-It’s a great opportunity to get a feel for what that college identifies as exemplary work and a strong application.
-If you can’t find any information on schools’ websites, search online for “sample college essays,” for examples.
+See if the colleges you’re applying to have examples, and check them out!
+You will get a feel for the ways each college identifies exemplary work.
+If you can’t find any information on schools’ websites, search online for “sample college essays” for examples.
 (But please do NOT plagiarize them!)

-Think of your essay like an in-person interview.
-As you write your essay, imagine you’re sitting in the room with the admissions counselors.
+When you write your essay, imagine you’re sitting in the room with the admissions counselors.
 They already have your transcript and resume.
-The question the reader is hoping to answer through your essay is, “what else should I know?”
-That’s what you should keep in mind as you’re forming your essay.
+What else should they know?
 How can you expand upon the information presented in other parts of your application?
 Which traits and facts would you like to bring to light?